Thomas Sewell (neo-Nazi): 2023–2025

 At about 12:40am on 9 August 2025, Sewell and around 100 members of the NSN, mostly with their faces covered, marched through Melbourne's central business district.
 Concerning the march, Victorian Premier Jacinta Allen stated "Nazis don't belong in this country and they know it.
 That's why they hide behind masks in the dark.".
 Allen further said that her government would "introduce powers for police to unmask cowards at protests".
 On 2 September 2025, Sewell was charged with assault and committing an offence while on bail in relation to a fight which occurred during the march.

-On Sunday 31 August 2025, Sewell was one of the key-note speakers at the March for Australia rally in Melbourne CBD.
-This rally was controversial in the wider community due to its links to Neo-Nazis and far-right figures.
-During the protest, a group from the NSN, broke away from the protest and stormed Camp Sovereignty.
-Sewell was amongst those caught on video during the incident.
+On Sunday 31 August 2025, Sewell was one of the keynote speakers at the March for Australia rally in Melbourne CBD.
+This rally was controversial in the wider community due to its links to neo-Nazis and far-right figures.
+During the protest, a group from the NSN broke away from the protest and stormed Camp Sovereignty.
+Sewell was allegedly amongst those caught on video during the incident, in which Indigenous Australians were attacked.
 He was arrested outside a Melbourne court on 2 September 2025 in connection with the incident, along with NSN member Nathan Bull and a third man.
 Sewell was charged with 25 offences including violent disorder, affray, assault and discharging a missile.
 Bail was refused at a court hearing on 4 September 2025.
 In refusing the application, the magistrate stated that no conditions could adequately reduce the risk Sewell posed to the community.
+While in prison, Sewell was placed in protective custody.
+In November 2025, he was released on bail with a surety of $20,000—paid by his fiancee—after spending 72 days in remand.
+On 26 March 2026, Sewell was committed to stand trial in the County Court.

+2026–present

+In March 2026, Sewell appeared in a vodcast with notorious American neo-Nazi James Mason.
+In May 2026, the Australian Government banned groups formed by former members of the NSN (which had disbanded in January), under new hate crime laws.